victorkamoto/QA-Group-Project-1/apps/backend/README.md

 ## Features

-### 1. User Authentication & Authorization
+- [x] **User Authentication & Authorization**
   - **JWT-based Authentication**: Users can register and log in.
   - **Role Management**: Roles include Admin and Team Member, with protected routes based on roles.
   - **Password Security**: Passwords are hashed using bcrypt.

-### 2. Teams and Projects
+- [x] **Teams and Projects**
   - Users can create or join teams.
   - Teams contain multiple projects.
   - Projects have tasks that can be assigned to team members.

-### 3. Task Management
+- [x] **Task Management**
   - CRUD operations for tasks.
   - Assign tasks to specific team members.
   - Set due dates, track progress (in-progress, completed), and leave comments.

-### 4. Notification System
+- [ ] **Notification System**
   - Notifications for upcoming task deadlines and project updates.

-### 5. Testing
+- [x] **Testing**
   - Unit tests for API endpoints and services.
   - Integration tests to ensure smooth operation across all components.
   - Mock Xata responses to simulate database interactions.

 ## Project Structure

-### Tables/Models:
+### Tables/Models

 - **User**: `{ id, name, email, password, role }`
 - **Team**: `{ id, name, description, adminId (foreign key to User) }`